Last updated: 12/01/2012

 We often get asked which cell phone provider to use for best coverage.
 There is no definitive answer – it really depends on where you travel and how you place your calls.
 We use the Verizon Shared Data Plan.
 This has provided us excellent coverage across the nation.
 Others use AT&T and report equally good coverage.
 It just depends on where you place your calls from.
 Fulltiming friends of ours were on our Verizon Family Plan.
 They also had their own AT&T plan, which they gave up.
 They found that for their use Verizon gives them better coverage than AT&T in the places they travelled.
 In my opinion, if you are a current user of Verizon or AT&T, then I would just stick with your current provider and see how it goes.
 You can always switch later.

 Some people use and like ATT.
 In places where ATT has a strong network they may be a good choice.
-However, for people that travel widely the other providers have a better network - especially when it comes to data.
-Consider the following, as of November 29, 2012, Dan Reisinger, C/Net :
+However, on balance if you are going to have a single provider for both voice and data Verizon is the best choice.

 Notice we have not mentioned any of the “smaller” companies.
 They may give really good service in a specific area – in fact better than Verizon or AT&T – but they do not have the nationwide coverage (in practice) that the big guys have.
 Personally, I would not recommend them, but if you are already with one of them you have nothing to loose by sticking with them and seeing what happens.